Anjola85/react-redux-demo/README.md

 SELECTORS(USUALLY A SEPARATE FILE): return some state information from the redux store

 #connect from 'react-redux': This connects react components to the redux store

+#REACT HOOKS - this gives function components the ability to use local component state, execute side effects and other React features without writing a class.

+----- #usedSelector - this is a hook that allows you to extract data from the Redux store state, using a selector function.
+EXPLANATION: The selector is approximately equivalent to the mapStateToProps argument to connect conceptually.
+The selector will be called with the entire Redux store state as its only argument.
+The selector will be run whenever the function component renders (unless its reference hasn't changed since a previous render of the component so that a cached result can be returned by the hook without re-running the selector). useSelector() will also subscribe to the Redux store, and run your selector whenever an action is dispatched.
+REASON: to get hold of any state that is maintained in the redux store, use SELECTOR HOOK.

+---- #useDispatch - this is a hook used to dispatch an act5ion with redux.